ShuzoN/guide_of_tmux/PITCHME.md

 [本家](https://github.com/tmux/tmux/wiki) より

 ```
 tmux is a terminal multiplexer.
-It lets you switch easily between
+it enables a number of terminals to be
-several programs in one terminal,
+created, accessed, and controlled from a single screen.
-detach them (they keep running in the background)
+tmux may be detached from a screen and
-and reattach them to a different terminal.
+continue running in the background, then later reattached.
 ```

 ---